Sreeraj-nair/Selenium-Drivers/README.md

 # Selenium-Drivers

-## Exception in thread "main" java.lang.IllegalStateException: The path to the driver executable must be set by the webdriver.gecko.driver
+## Exception in thread "main" java.lang.IllegalStateException: The path to the driver executable must be set by the webdriver.gecko.driver system property
-system property.

 ## Setting up selenium Gecko drivers.